opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 #### Project required setup

-It is necessary to run `npm install` within this current directory to install required packages that this app and CDK need for operation.
+1- It is necessary to run `npm install` within this current directory to install required packages that this app and CDK need for operation.

+2- Set the `CDK_DEPLOYMENT_STAGE` environment variable to assist in naming resources and preventing collisions.
+Typically, this would be set to a value such as `dev`, `gamma`, `Wave1`, `PROD` and will be used to distinguish AWS resources for a given region and deployment stage.
+For example the CloudFormation stack may be named like `OSServiceDomain-dev-us-east-1`.
+This stage environment variable should only be used for the disambiguation of user resources.

 #### First time using CDK?